fabiandelgadop3112/AppiumWithCucumberJava/readme.md

 <p align="center"><img width="400" alt="gesture sample" src="https://user-images.githubusercontent.com/55062262/95025399-16d25c00-064f-11eb-8c32-a085082ef9ac.png"></p>

-***Note:*** _If you want execute only one thest cases, you must change the tag in the Alltestcases.java class accord to tags of the feture file_
+***Note:*** _If you to want execute only one test case, you must change the tag in the Alltestcases.java class accord to tags of the feature file_

 <p align="center"><img width="400" alt="gesture sample" src="https://user-images.githubusercontent.com/55062262/95023061-842ac080-0640-11eb-8cb1-038acd611a15.png"></p>